Understand what to expect and the risks and results of this procedure to treat enlarged prostate.

 Laser surgery might also be done to treat or prevent complications due to blocked urine flow, such as:

-Laser surgery can offer several advantages over other methods of treating BPH, such as transurethral resection of the prostate (TURP) and open prostatectomy.
-The advantages can include:
+Laser surgery can offer several advantages over other methods of treating BPH.
+It can take several weeks to months to see noticeable improvement with medications.
+Improvements in urinary symptoms from laser surgery are noticeable right away.
+The advantages over traditional surgery, such as transurethral resection of the prostate (TURP) and open prostatectomy, can include:

 Risks of laser surgery can include: